moorepants/learn-multibody-dynamics/motion.rst

 The Chaplighn Sliegh has :math:`p = 3 - 1 = 2` degrees of freedom and the
 Snakeboard has :math:`p = 5 - 2 = 3` degrees of freedom.
 The four bar linkage
 of the previous chapter has :math:`p = 1 - 0 = 1` degrees of freedom.

-.. rubric:: Footnotes

-.. [*] Well, we could find a very strong person to push th ecar sideways, overcoming the very high resisting friction force.
-It is important to note that any constraint is just a model of a physical phenomena.
-We know that if we push hard enough and low enough that the car's lateral motion is not constrained.